 Doctors may also prescribe antipsychotics to people who experience paranoia, hallucinations or psychosis during detox.
 Although these detox drugs relieve those symptoms, they can cause muscle pain, vision trouble, dry mouth, tremors, and spasms.

 Along with alcohol, we treat people with addictions to opiates, benzos, hallucinogens, and stimulants.
-Our Fort Lauderdale and West Palm Beach locations also provide group and individual therapy.
-In addition to evidence-based treatments, Serenity House Detox offers chiropractic care and meditation groups.
+Our Fort Lauderdale and Jupiter locations also provide group and individual therapy.
+In addition to evidence-based treatments, Serenity House Detox & Recovery offers meditation groups.

 Don’t hesitate to begin treatment for a substance use disorder.
 Get the care you need at a quality detox center.
-Contact Serenity House Detox today at 866-294-5306 to find out more.
+Contact Serenity House Detox & Recovery today at 866-294-5306 to find out more.